-August 23, 2017 – Boston, MA – With less than five months to go until the new accounting standards on revenue recognition known as ASC 606 / IFRS 15 come into force, Kimble Applications, a global leader in professional services automation (PSA), is uniquely positioned to provide strong support for the new standards.
+August 23, 2017 – Boston, MA – With less than five months to go until the new accounting standards on revenue recognition known as ASC 606/IFRS 15 come into force, Kimble Applications, a global leader in professional services automation (PSA), is uniquely positioned to provide strong support for the new standards.
 Kimble welcomes these changes with open arms as its PSA software’s longstanding approach and best practice are in exact alignment with the new standards.
+(Learn more about how to prepare in our new webinar)

 The new accounting standards’ five-step revenue recognition model begins with identifying a customer contract and then goes on to identify and record the performance obligations which have to be met to earn the agreed remuneration of the contract.
 An entity must recognize revenue to detail the obligation of promised goods or services to customers in an amount that reflects the consideration to which the entity expected to be entitled for those goods or services.
 If an obligation is incomplete, the revenue should not be recognized.